-Unless construction or use is commenced and diligently pursued within one (1) calendar year from the date of the granting of a variance, such variance shall become null and void without further hearing by the Appellate Board.
+Unless construction or use is commenced and diligently pursued within one (1) calendar year from the date of the granting of a variance, such variance shall become null and void without further hearing by the Zoning Board of Appeals.

-89-59 Compliance with State Environmental Quality Review Act
+89-62 Compliance with State Environmental Quality Review Act

-The Land Use Appellate Board shall comply with the provisions of the State Environmental Quality Review Act (SEQRA).
+The Zoning Board of Appeals shall comply with the provisions of the State Environmental Quality Review Act (SEQRA).
 If the time schedule for SEQRA is different, the schedule should be modified for SEQRA for projects that are subject to an Environmental Impact Statement.

-89-60 Appeals
+89-63 Appeals

-Any person or persons, jointly or severally aggrieved by any decision of the Appellate Board, may apply to the Supreme Court of the State of New York for relief through a proceeding under Article 78 of the Civil Practice Laws and Regulations of the State of New York.
+Any person or persons, jointly or severally aggrieved by any decision of the Zoning Board of Appeals, may apply to the Supreme Court of the State of New York for relief through a proceeding under Article 78 of the Civil Practice Laws and Regulations of the State of New York.
 Such proceedings shall be governed by the specific provisions of Article 78, except that the action must be initiated as therein provided within thirty (30) days after the filing of the Board's decision in the office of the Town Clerk.

-ARTICLE XII AMENDMENTS
+ARTICLE XIII AMENDMENTS

-89-61 Authority
+89-64 Authority